 Other times, the devisers/sellers of the method can show that the method can predict outcomes based on the input.
 This kind of “predictive validity” is what you are looking for; however, you still need to sure that the prediction is relevant.
 In one case I know of, the studies about predictive validity were based on “managers”, and it turned out that being able to predict whether someone would be a good manager is quite different than being able to predict if someone would succeed as a CEO; the method was provide predictive validity but in a way that was irrelevant or even misleading for the purpose for which the private equity firm was applying the method.

 Feel free to contact me if you want to talk about methods that have predictive validity including some that I use, or about methods that are claiming predictive validity if you’d like help in understanding the claims and what they mean.

 About the Author

 Leslie S. Pratch is the founder and CEO of Pratch & Company.
 A clinical psychologist and MBA, she advises private equity investors, management committees and Boards of Directors of public and privately held companies whether the executives being considered to lead companies possess the psychological resources and personality strengths needed to succeed.
-In her 2014 book, Looks Good on Paper?
-(Columbia University Press, 2014), she shares insights from more than twenty years of executive evaluations and offers an empirically based approach to identify executives who will be effective within organizations — and to flag those who will ultimately very likely fail — by evaluating aspects of personality and character that are hidden beneath the surface.
+In her recently published book, Looks Good on Paper?
+(Columbia University Press, 2014), she shares insights from more than twenty years of executive evaluations and offers an empirically based approach to identify executives who will be effective within organisations — and to flag those who will ultimately very likely fail — by evaluating aspects of personality and character that are hidden beneath the surface.